 When you're facing criminal charges, the last thing you want is to be locked up and away from your loved ones.
 After all, you're going to rely on their support to help you through the process.
 There are a few possible outcomes when it comes to getting out of jail after an arrest and the result in your case will depend on whether you have a strong advocate by your side.
-You can speak with an experienced criminal defense attorney today and receive a free initial review of your case.
+Find an experienced criminal defense attorney in your state.